 State Incentives

-• Free weatherization through the Weatherization Assistance Program.
+• Free weatherization is available through the Weatherization Assistance Program.
+The number of WAP projects is limited and may require adding your name to a waiting list.
 Households must meet one of the following qualifications to be eligible:

 • You meet these income levels.